Endpoint Symmetries of Helicity Amplitudes: Endpoint symmetries of helicity amplitudes

-\subsection{Extension to half-integer spin}
+\subsubsection{Extension to half-integer spin}

 The new element with respect to integer spin is that one can form covariants out of two half-integer spin objects.
-Since $(n+1/2)$-spinors can be formed out of integer spin and $1/2$-spinors, as exemplified in section \ref{sec:32}, we may restrict our attention to $1/2$-spinors.
+Since $(n+1/2)$-spinors can be formed out of integer spin and $1/2$-spinors(cf. section \ref{sec:32}), we may restrict our attention to $1/2$-spinors.
 The important objects are the particle and anti-particle spinors $u$ and $v$.
-In the Dirac respresentation of the Clifford algebra, with $\sigma^i$ as the usual $2\times 2$ Pauli matrices,
+In the Dirac representation of the Clifford algebra, with $\sigma^i$ as the usual $2\times 2$ Pauli matrices,

 $u$ and $v$ (e.g. \cite{Haber:1994pe}) assume a simple form at the endpoint:

 The symbol $\chi_\la$ denotes a $2$-spinor which does not need to be specified any further for our purposes.
 To proceed further we need to determine the selection rules for the spinor products of the form $L_{uu}^{\Gamma} = \bar u \Gamma u$ ($f_1 \to f_2 b$) and $L_{vu}^{\Gamma} = \bar v \Gamma u$ ($b \to \bar f_1 f_2 $) where $b$ and $f$ stand for boson and fermion respectively, and $\Gamma$ is a combination of the Dirac matrices.
 For the corresponding anti-particle decay one has to exchange $u$ and $v$ with each other.
 The sets $\Gamma_D = \{\ga_0, \mathbf{1} \}$ and $\Gamma_A = \{ \ga_i,\ga_5 \}$ induce a grading in the sense that any product of an even number of $\Gamma_A$-matrices is in the $\Gamma_D$ set.
 Directly relevant to us is that either $L_{uu}^{\Gamma_D}$ or $L_{uu}^{\Gamma_A}$ are zero at the endpoint and the same is true for all other combinations of $u$ and $v$.
 This effectively reduces the $SO(3,1)$ symmetry to $SO(3)$ as $\Gamma_{A,D}$ discriminate between spacial and temporial indices.